Essentials

 -

-The only requirement to deploy an app on Agents Hosting is that it exposes an HTTP API server.
-You can use express, fastify, FastAPI, etc. for this.
+The only requirement to deploy an app on Agents Hosting is that it exposes an HTTP API server which is bound on

 Deploy your agent to Blaxel